Mathewastuart/VBA-challenge/README.md

 This loop cylces through the data collected in the first for loop and calculates greatest and least % change as well as greatest Volume
 Following this loop the value are placed in their respective cells and labeled

+The if statements will test if the number is greater or less than the previosly stored value (depeding on what we are trying to accomplish) it will then hold the value unless a smaller or larger value has been found in the data (greater if we are searching for greatest % change, lower if we are loking for lowest% change)

+A simmilar process is applied for greatest_volume

+The corresponding Ticker value will be pulled as well

 Finally
 ---------

-The subscript moves to the next sheeg and repeats the process
+The subscript moves to the next sheet and repeats the process